A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Top Pages With Organic Keywords

-Think of this section as a way to buck up your organic traffic.
-Here, you’ll check the keywords that fetch your competitors the most traffic.
+Think of this section as a way to boost your organic search traffic.
+Here, you’ll check the keywords that fetch your competitors the most organic traffic here.

-What pages have those keywords?
+What web pages have those relevant keywords?
 Can you create something similar on your domain?

 Check out how to do the analysis below